Enterprise-CMCS/eAPD/README.md

 See the [testing documentation](docs/testing.md) for information about running tests.

-Note that our Docker configuration uses named images and tags, which can create orphaned images.
-See the [Docker configuration documentation](docs/docker.md) for more information.

 ### manually

 From your command line, switch to the directory where you put the code and